niedag/media-to-text-converter/README.md

 speech2text

 **Todo:**
-- Take video media (mp4) convert to mp3
+- Take video media (mp4) convert to mp3 X
 - Run mp3 through GPT text inference
 - Take context from GPT response and insert it into a txt or csv file OR